scottlyttle/gravity-forms-scss/README.md

 ## How to Use

-1. Drop the `gravityforms.scss` file and `gravityforms` folder into your project
+1. Drop the `gravityforms.scss` file and `gravityforms` folder into your project's SCSS folder
-2. Open up the `gravityforms.scss` file and optionally enable/disable the partials depending on the fields you intend to use on the website.
-When you compile it should output a `gravityforms.css` in the CSS directory (defined in your compiler)
+2. Open up the `gravityforms.scss` file and optionally enable/disable the partials depending on the field types you intend to use on the website.
-4. Under the GF settings in WordPress, disable the CSS output (Forms --> Settings)
+3. When you compile it should output a `gravityforms.css` in the CSS directory (defined in your compiler)
-5. Register/enqueue the `gravityforms.css` stylesheet in your theme's `functions.php` like a good developer
+4. Register/enqueue the `gravityforms.css` stylesheet in your theme's `functions.php` like a good developer
+5. Under the GF settings in WordPress (Forms --> Settings), disable the CSS output

 ## Benchmark